 Not that the insurance protection of financial planning is no longer relevant.
 In fact, the insurance portion of financial management is growing.
-The number of people who own some form of life insurance has grown to a record 172 million, according to statistics from the Life Insurance and Market Research Association, a trade organization for life insurers.2
+The number U.S. households with life insurance has doubled over the last 56 years, according to statistics from the Life Insurance and Market Research Association, a trade organization for life insurers.
+2

 At the same time, most financial professionals agree that their role is growing beyond serving basic insurance needs.

 “It was the case 30, 40, 50, and 60 and more years ago that the financial services professional cum life insurance agent went out to the consumer to educate them as to the options, opportunities, and products available to them,” said Ocwieja.
 “Now every consumer has all of the information they will ever need as close as their smartphone and Wi-Fi hookup.
 The consumer doesn’t need knowledge now; at least from their perspective.
 Today and going forward, the consumer needs wisdom.
 The issue is that they just don’t know it yet.
 Our challenge is getting them to say: ‘Yes, I want your wisdom.
 Help me.’”

 To that end, many financial professionals are rounding out their own service offerings or forming partnerships with other professionals to allow for a wider range of services for their clients.